mimblewimble/grin/doc/api/api.md

 ## Wallet APIs

-The wallet APIs is actually made of two endpoints: the foreign API and the wallet owner api.

 ### Foreign Wallet API

 The foreign API is an endpoint mainly designed to receiving grins through a network.
 This REST API can be started with the `grin wallet listen` command and by default is binded to  `localhost:13415`.